Sector14/cougar-util/Readme.md

 profile, tmj/tmm and manual calibration data from prior configuration (in Windows) is retained in the Cougar's flash.

-This utility allows setting three configuration options within the Cougar to make use of the pre-configured data.
+This utility allows setting the three configuration options within the Cougar to make use of the pre-configured data.
 Selection of default or user axis profile, using manual or automatic calibration data and enabling/disabling button/axis emulation.